Clive-Ward-Cron/neon-el/README.md

 - ~~Add functionality to allow slotting text or other inline element and have the same/similar effect applied to it.~~

+- ~~Look into the possibility of optimizing SVG at or after generation.
+Possibly using [SVGO](https://github.com/svg/svgo)~~ No benefit

 - Update the neon-el.png image to be an SVG (Possibly Integrate It As a default for the component)

-- Look into the possibility of optimizing SVG at or after generation.
-Possibly using [SVGO](https://github.com/svg/svgo)

 ### Thoughts and Considerations